Readability Equals Translatability

 Is Art Translatable?

 In this long article I’ve been looking for the principle in which a thing that’s challenging to translate may also be challenging to read, at least for some people.
 There’s a trade-off.
-When a meaning is closely bound to language and culture, it may only be understandable to people who know the language and culture well — native speakers with a certain level of education, from a certain area and/or era.
+When a meaning is closely bound to language and culture, it may only be clear to native speakers with a certain level of education, from a certain area and era.
 It’s an inside joke.
 You had to be there.
 It loses something in translation.

-Does that mean we can’t have artful language, connotations, obscure words, and so on?
+Does that mean we can’t have artful language, connotations, unusual words, and so on?
 To be readable and translatable, must we abandon style?
-I’m still working on it, but I have the beginnings of an answer.
+I’m still musing, but I have the beginnings of an answer.

 1. Part of the answer is the author’s way of building meaning — how much semantic ambiguity they employ, and how closely their work is bound to a particular language or culture.
 In the examples above, Tolstoy and Austen build powerful ideas independent of specific words.
 They use skillful sentence structure, vocabulary, and voice to present their idea as impactfully as possible.
 But they don’t bet the farm on the reader’s ability to understand an obscure expression.
 They build strong ideas with clear language.
 For instance, the South American fiction writer Jorge Luis Borges made up fantastical facts, then dressed them in dry academic style to sound real.
 But because he was inventing facts, not language like James Joyce, it translates just fine.
 We understand what Borges meant.